Artarmon

 The level of residential development activity in Artarmon is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Artarmon experienced around 4 dwelling approvals annually over the past 5 financial years, totalling an estimated 24 homes.
-As of FY-26, no approvals have been recorded.
-The population has fallen during this period, suggesting new supply has kept up with demand, offering good choice to buyers.
-Developers target the premium market segment as new dwellings are developed at an average value of $767,000.
+AreaSearch analysis of ABS building approval numbers for Artarmon shows approximately 4 dwellings receiving development approval annually over the past five financial years, totalling an estimated 24 homes.
+No approvals have been recorded so far in FY-26.
+The population has fallen during this period, suggesting new supply has likely kept up with demand, offering good choice to buyers.
+Developers are targeting the premium market segment, with average construction values of $767,000 for new dwellings.

-This year, $22.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
-Compared to Greater Sydney, Artarmon has markedly lower building activity (92.0% below regional average per person), which typically reinforces demand and pricing for existing homes.
-However, construction activity has recently intensified.
-Nationally, Artarmon's level is also lower, reflecting market maturity and possible development constraints.
-New development consists of 33.0% standalone homes and 67.0% townhouses or apartments, promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
+In the current financial year, $22.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
+Compared to Greater Sydney, Artarmon records markedly lower building activity, 92.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing homes, though construction activity has intensified recently.
+This level is also lower than nationally, reflecting market maturity and possible development constraints.
+New development consists of 33.0% standalone homes and 67.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
 With around 1304 people per dwelling approval, Artarmon reflects a highly mature market.

 According to the latest AreaSearch quarterly estimate, Artarmon is expected to grow by 412 residents through to 2041.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development